International Membership FAQ

 4. How do I find out if my organization belongs to EDUCAUSE and, if so, who our member representatives are?

 Please check for your institution's name in the EDUCAUSE Member Directory.
 The name, title, contact information, and member status of each representative is provided.
 You may also want to review the list of more than 260 international institutions and organizations, representing more than 40 countries, that belong to EDUCAUSE.

 5. What types of EDUCAUSE representatives do international member organizations have?
 What are their duties and privileges?

 Each international member institution designates one primary and eight participating representatives.
 Primary and participating representatives receive free subscriptions to EDUCAUSE Review.
 In addition, the primary representative votes in the annual EDUCAUSE Board of Directors election, designates participating representatives, has an institutional voice in the annual Core Data Service and Top IT Issues surveys, and receives important communications for higher education IT leaders.

 All full-time employees of a member institution are considered "member representatives" of the institution, meaning that they are eligible for the member registration rate for EDUCAUSE conferences and events as well as to stand for election to the EDUCAUSE Board of Directors if nominated.
 Canadian institutions have different dues from other international institutions, as explained in the response to question 3, with the number of participating representative slots each receives varying by institutional size.

 6. Will EDUCAUSE help start or sponsor an association chapter or a conference in another country or allow its name to be used for such a venture?

 EDUCAUSE does not sponsor international conferences or association chapters in other countries.
-The association may work with another organization focused on information technology in higher education, such as the College and University Directors of Information Technology (CAUDIT) in Australia, to support it in developing programs, events, and other resources for its members.
+The association may work with another organization focused on information technology in higher education, such as the Council of Australian University Directors of Information Technology (CAUDIT) in Australia, to support it in developing programs, events, and other resources for its members.
 EDUCAUSE largely contributes to such efforts by consulting on possible themes and issues; identifying and recruiting experts from the EDUCAUSE member community to serve as presenters, panelists, and work group members; and facilitating knowledge sharing.